SomerEsat/ethereum-staking-guides/README.md

 adduser <yourusername>
 ```

-You will asked to create a password and some other infomration.
+You will asked to create a password and some other information.

 Next, modify the permissions of the new user to grant admin rights to the user by adding them to the sudo group.